conflictlab/dsc/paper.md

 # Statement of Need

-Standard synthetic control techniques assume that all units react to shocks or policies at the same speed.
-This can result in poor fits and misleading conclusions when donor units respond more slowly or more quickly than treated ones.
-For example, institutional inertia might delay reactions in one country relative to another, even if underlying economic mechanisms are similar.

-The `dsc` package provides a principled solution by using DTW to synchronize pre-treatment time series between treated and donor units.
-This synchronization reduces mean squared error in treatment effect estimation by up to 70% in simulations and improves placebo test performance in real-world datasets.
-It fills a gap in the causal inference toolkit by allowing for varying speeds of adjustment, a common real-world phenomenon that existing packages ignore.
+Synthetic control methods are now standard tools in causal inference, especially for policy evaluation.
+However, the standard approach assumes all units respond to shocks or treatments at a uniform rate.
+This is rarely true in practice: countries, regions, or institutions often differ in how quickly they adjust to change.
+If this heterogeneity is not accounted for, it may lead to incorrect counterfactuals and misleading conclusions.

+The dsc package fills this gap by incorporating time-series alignment using DTW before the construction of the synthetic control.
+This ensures that donor units are temporally matched with the treated unit, even if their dynamics differ.
+Unlike some other synthetic control extensions that address poor pre-treatment fit by removing problematic donors or augmenting the model, DSC fixes the problem at the alignment stage without discarding information.

+No other R package currently offers DTW-based alignment within the synthetic control framework in a fully automated and documented way.
+Thus, dsc represents a substantial contribution to applied research workflows.

 # Model Overview

-Synthetic control methods construct counterfactuals for treated units using weighted combinations of untreated donor units.
+The synthetic control estimator builds counterfactuals for treated units using weighted combinations of untreated donor units.
 Let $y\_{1t}$ denote the treated unit, and $y_{jt}$ denote donors $j = 2, ..., J+1$.
 The goal is to find weights $w_j$ such that:

 $$
 y_{1t} \approx \sum_{j=2}^{J+1} w_j y_{jt}